-If you have received a diagnosis of breast or gynecological cancer, or are concerned about a family history of the disease, Mount Sinai Chelsea is the ideal place for you to come for help.
+If you have received a diagnosis of breast or gynecological cancer, or are concerned about a family history of the disease, the Blavatnik Family – Chelsea Medical Center at Mount Sinai is the ideal place for you to come for help.

 In a comfortable, calming environment designed for private conversation, our genetic counselor can sit with you and review your personal and family medical history in light of the latest knowledge about the connections between genes and cancer—including discoveries made by the leading scientists at the Mount Sinai Health System’s medical school, the Icahn School of Medicine at Mount Sinai.